 As professional roofing contractors in Eugene, Oregon, the Oregon Roof Guys want to make sure you’re maintaining a healthy roof.
-Spring is the perfect time to inspect your roof for damage and normal wear and tear.
+Spring is a perfect time to inspect your roof for damage and normal wear and tear.
 If you find any damage during your roof inspection, give us a call and we’ll schedule an appointment to come take a look.

 Clean and inspect gutters

 Clean gutters are important for a healthy roof.
 Cleaning your gutters and downspouts will ensure water flows off your roof properly and prevents water damage to your home.
 While cleaning your gutters, make note of any granules that have collected in your gutters and check to see where they are coming from.
 You may need to replace roofing shingles that have been worn down from losing their asphalt coating over time.

 Moss holds in moisture, lifts shingles, stains your roof, and can cause serious water damage if left unmanaged.
 You can remove the bulk of the moss by hand scrubbing and by using a garden hose.
 If you notice a large build-up of moss or algae during your inspection or don’t feel comfortable working on your roof, contact a roofing contractor that specializes in moss removal and prevention.
 Having zinc strips installed on your roof is also a great way to prevent future moss growth.

 Check for any buckling, curling, blistering, and missing shingles.
 Single shingles can be replaced fairly easily but if it’s more than a couple rogue shingles that are showing signs of damage then it’s probably a good time to get a consultation with a roofing contractor.